zpz/upathlib/README.md

 - What's the 'u' in the name?

-  It stands for "universal".
+  It stands for "universal" or "unified".
 Hey, it's just a name.